hastec-fr/apash/README.md

   trim "    This is the end.    "
 ```
 Just keep in mind, that aliases are useful for your prompt but (depending of the shell) they cannot be exported.
-By example for bash, you should declare again the alias from subscript or activate the shell option on your own:
+By example for bash, you should declare again the aliases from subscript or activate the shell option on your own:
 ```bash
   shopt -s expand_aliases
 ```